Updated November 13, 2025

 Countries: New Zealand

 Payouts containing payments processed 4 business days prior.
-Weekend days do not count as business days.
+Business days are Monday-Friday; weekend days do not count.

 5-business-day rolling schedule